Skip to content

 Museum of Applied Arts

 Museums are not usually my favourite places, as I prefer a more hands-on insight into local culture.
-But I’m including the Musuem of Applied Arts on this list of the best things to do in Tashkent, because it’s genuinely really interesting.
+But I’m including the Museum of Applied Arts on this list of the best things to do in Tashkent, because it’s genuinely really interesting.
 It’s housed inside a grand mansion, which was once the home of wealthy Russian diplomat and businessman Alexander Polovtsev, who lived in Tashkent before the 1917 Revolution.

 Museum Tashkent Uzbekistan